NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 We actually reused several of their scripts so do not be surprized.

-> We assume that you generated you assemblies using Bifrost ... and you want to have a look at your assembly and how the reads are mapped to your assembly.
-And more generaly evaluate your assembly visually.
+> We assume that you generated you assemblies using Bifrost ... and you want to have a look at your assembly and how the reads are mapped to your assembly, look at your coverage.... and more generaly evaluate your assembly visually.

 ** To do so, we need to do several things:**